ErIcTsui1998/SuperPoseOTF/README.md

 Notes: <br>
 1. The EKF MC method is barely useful in that when sigma is chosen as a small value, singularity error is flagged.
 However, when large sigma values are selected, the correction is not effective, because error kernel values are close to 1 (saturation).

+What's new: <br>
+Evaluate the performance of different filters in the face of sudden disturbances